SargisArzumanyan/Neuron-Number-Prediction/README.md

 fmr % - relative mass of forebrain (to whole brain), cmr % - relative mass of cerebellum, rmr % - relative mass of rest of the brain.

+Most of the neuron count data is collected from articles cited in wikipedia's 'list of animals by number of neurons' page, numbers for many birds is colected from this article (https://www.nature.com/articles/s41559-022-01815-x), and harbour porpoise's numbers are from here (https://patzkelab.org/2019/06/10/30th-annual-meeting-of-cetology-study-group-of-japan-tokyo/)